Get the Best WordPress Backup

 How do I export a multisite in WordPress?

 To export a WordPress multisite, start by installing Duplicator Pro.
-Then, create a package and include all of your sub-sites.
+Then, create a backup and include all of your sub-sites.

 Finish building the backup and download it.
 This will fully export your multisite as a zipped archive file.
 If you need to migrate your multisite, simply upload this file and the installer to a new server.